Balázs Erdélyi

 Balázs Erdélyi (born 16 February 1990) is a water polo player from Hungary.
 He was part of the Hungarian team at the 2016 Summer Olympics, where the team was eliminated in the quarterfinals.

-Erdélyi participated in college water polo at the University of the Pacific where he won back to back Cutino awards (best player in college water polo) and helped Pacific establish themselves as a top tier program.
+Erdélyi played college water polo at the University of the Pacific, where he won back-to-back Cutino Awards (best player in college water polo) and helped Pacific establish itself as a top-tier program.